 5. Pixel Placement (if necessary)

-Pixels are what allow you to track your results and pool users into groups for retargeting.
+Pixels allow you to track your results and pool users into groups for retargeting.

 6. Reporting Cadence